Lemon and Herb Stuffed Shoulder of Lamb with Fresh Mint Sauce and Lamb Jus

-An indulgent roast perfect for entertaining
+An indulgent lemon and herb stuffed shoulder of lamb roast, perfect for entertaining

 - Roughly 2kg boned shoulder of lamb (ask your butcher for the bones)